 At the conclusion of your web registration session, the University sends a confirmation to your preferred email address verifying receipt of your registration request.
 This correspondence does not mean that your registration request has been approved by your academic advisor.
 If the advisor has questions concerning course selection, you are contacted to discuss your choice of classes and possible alternatives.
 If you do not hear from your academic advisor, then your registration selection is approved.

-During the GWR process, you are asked to select a method(s) of payment for the requested course(s).
-Before selecting a method of payment, you must verify that the method is available to you.
-Verify Financial Aid awards, complete all third party paperwork, and have your credit card or checking account information available.
+Verify Financial Aid awards, complete all third party paperwork, and have your credit/debit card or checking account information available.

 The registration system calculates the total tuition and fee charges for the semester based on the selected courses.
-You may select more than one method of payment to cover the total charges for the semester.
-If you select multiple payment options, it is your responsibility to determine how much of the total charge is applied to each payment method selected.
-All methods of payment must be received by Student Administrative Services at the same time; otherwise, you run the risk of being placed on a financial hold or cancellation of your registration request due to insufficient funds.
+You may utilize more than one method of payment to cover the total charges for the semester.
+If you utilize multiple payment methods, it is your responsibility to determine how much of the total charge is applied to each.
+If all methods of payment are not received by Student Administrative Services within the 10-day time period after registration request, you run the risk of being placed on a financial hold or cancellation of your registration request due to insufficient funds.

 At the completion of the registration and payment process, print a Confirmation/Remittance Form and mail it to Student Administrative Services—along with payment or any accompanying payment authorization documents—within the 10-day period.
 The address of Student Administrative Services is on the form.

-Cash: While this method of payment is not recommended, it is an option.
-If you elect this option, you should plan to deliver the Confirmation/Remittance Form with cash payment directly to Student Administrative Services on the Baltimore Campus.
+- Cash: While this method of payment is not recommended, it is an option.
+If you elect this option, you should plan to deliver the cash payment directly to Student Administrative Services on the Evergreen Campus, Maryland Hall 140.
+Please email email@example.com to confirm hours.
 Do not send cash through the mail.

-Applications for tuition remission benefits are available on the Human Resources website (www.loyola.edu/department/hr/forms) and must be completed, authorized, and returned to Student Administrative Services prior to the beginning of the fall/spring semester or summer session.
-Failure to receive proper approval by Human Resources and submitting the form to Student Administrative Services by the due date results in the billing charges being your personal responsibility.
+- Loyola University Maryland Employee Tuition Remission Benefits: Signed authorization documents must accompany the Confirmation/Remittance Form.
+Tuition charges or fees not covered through these agreements must be remitted through another method of payment.
+Applications for Loyola University Maryland tuition remission benefits are available on the Human Resources website (www.loyola.edu/department/hr/forms) and must be completed and submitted to Human Resources no later than 10 days after the registration request is submitted.
+Failure to submit the form to Human Resources and to receive proper approval by Human Resources and submitting the form to Student Administrative Services by the due date results in the billing charges being your personal responsibility.